CommunityToolkit/WindowsCommunityToolkit/docs/controls/RotatorTile.md

+---
+title: Rotator Tile Control
+author: nmetulev
+ms.author: nikolame
+ms.date: 08/20/2017
+ms.topic: overview
+ms.prod: windows
+ms.technology: uwp
+description: The RotatorTile Control is an ItemsControl that rotates through a set of items one-by-one.
+It enables you to show multiple items of data in a live-tile like way.
+keywords: windows 10, uwp, uwp community toolkit, uwp toolkit, RotatorTile Control, xaml control, xaml
+---

 # RotatorTile XAML Control

 The **Rotator Tile Control** is an ItemsControl that rotates through a set of items one-by-one.
 It enables you to show multiple items of data in a live-tile like way.